Equus (genus): Human relations

 The earliest archaeological evidence for the domestication of the horse comes from sites in Ukraine and Kazakhstan, dating to around 4000–3500 BCE.
 By 3000 BCE, the horse was completely domesticated, and by 2000 BCE, a sharp increase occurred in the number of horse bones found in human settlements in northwestern Europe, indicating the spread of domesticated horses throughout the continent.
 The most recent, but most irrefutable, evidence of domestication comes from sites where horse remains were buried with chariots in graves of the Sintashta and Petrovka cultures c.
 2100 BCE.
 Studies of variation in genetic material shows that a very few wild stallions, possibly all from a single haplotype, contributed to the domestic horse, mating with many mares in early domesticated herds.

 Przewalski's horse has been conclusively shown not to be an ancestor of the domestic horse, though the two can hybridize and produce fertile offspring.
-The split between Przewalskii's horse and E. ferus caballus is estimated to have occurred 120,000–240,000 years ago, long before domestication.
+The split between Przewalskii's horse and E. caballus is estimated to have occurred 120,000–240,000 years ago, long before domestication.
 Of the caballine equines of E. ferus, E. f. ferus, also known as the European wild horse or "tarpan", shares ancestry with the modern domestic horse.
 In addition, tarpans that lived into modern times may have been hybridized with domestic horses.

 Archaeological, biogeographical, and linguistic evidence suggests that the donkey was first domesticated by nomadic pastoral people in North Africa over 5,000 years ago.
 The animals were used to help cope with the increased aridity of the Sahara and the Horn of Africa.
 Genetic evidence finds that the donkey was domesticated twice based on two distinct mitochondrial DNA haplogroups.
 It also points to a single ancestor, the Nubian wild ass.
 Attempts to domesticate zebras were largely unsuccessful, though Walter Rothschild trained some to draw a carriage in England.